Automattic/vip-code-samples/README.md

 There are also potential issues with frequent REST requests from browsers with GET parameters.

 ## [Miscellaneous things](999-misc)
-THese items did not fit anywhere else, but may be helpful in certain cases.
+These items did not fit anywhere else, but may be helpful in certain cases.